ValkorionBaratheon/MP1_TCP-IP-Network-Simulation/README.md

 # Machine Problem 1: TCP/IP Network Simulation
 This is Machine Problem 1, which simulates delays in a TCP/IP server-client relationship.

+This program consists the following sections:
+1. Program Design
+2. Code Flow
+3. How to Run

 ## Program Design
-### File Structure of Machine Problem 1
+### File Structure
 This program consists of two files:
 - ``config.txt``
 - ``mp1.go`` (later built into an executable called ``mp1.exe``)